-Receptor Sensitivity Justification Residents - Transport Route Medium Construction vehicles will use the available route from the Casablanca/Agadir Port, which goes through several residential areas where there is no bypass road.
-Chronic human exposure to air pollutants along transport corridors can lead to health effects, mainly in the respiratory system.
-Construction employees High Workers will experience emissions from heavy machinery and generators.
-Sensitivity to AQ impacts considered high as human exposure to air pollutants can lead to health effects, mainly in the respiratory system
+Receptor Sensitivity Justification Air Quality (Gaseous and Particulate) Low The existing air shed shows low pollution concentrations and its well within its carrying capacity.
+N1 users Very Low Road users have a low sensitivity to impacts since they are in vehicles and their residence time in the area is low.
+Residents (Boujdour) Medium The residential area located near (500 m) the Interconnection Point would be sensitive to increased dust conditions.
+Residents - Transport Route Medium Construction vehicles will use the available route from the Casablanca/Agadir Port, which goes through several residential areas where there is no bypass road.
+Chronic human exposure to air pollutants along transport corridors can lead to health effects, principally in the respiratory system.
+Construction employees High Workers will experience increased dust conditions during the construction of the PL.
+Human exposure to air pollutants can lead to health effects.
+Employees are considered medium sensitivity as they will work on a shift basis and exposure will be on a temporal basis.